TaehaKim-Kor/TaehaKim-Kor/README.md

 ### Let me introduce myself
 Hello, I am Taeha Kim.

-My main research field is Computer Vision.
+My main research field is Computer Vision and Artificial Intelligence.

 The details of my introduction is written in Notion.